-Suspension System Defects.
 The suspension system holds up the vehicle and its load.
 It keeps the axles in place.
 Therefore, broken suspension parts can be extremely dangerous.
 Look for:

-Spring hangers that allow movement of axle from proper position.
-See Figure 2.2.

-Cracked or broken spring hangers.

-Missing or broken leaves in any leaf spring.
-If onefourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
-See Figure 2.3.

-Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part.

-Leaking shock absorbers.

-Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing.
+- Spring hangers that allow movement of the axle from the proper position.
+See Figure 2-2. - Cracked or broken spring hangers. - Missing or broken leaves in any leaf spring.
+If one-fourth or more are missing, it will put the vehicle "out of service," but any defect could be dangerous.
+See Figure 2-3. - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - Leaking shock absorbers. - Torque rod or arm, U-bolts, spring hangers or other axle positioning parts that are cracked, damaged or missing.

-Air suspension systems that are damaged and/or leaking.
-See Figure 2.4.

-Any loose, cracked, broken, or missing frame members.
+- Air suspension systems that are damaged and/or leaking.
+See Figure 2-4. - Any loose, cracked, broken or missing frame members.